Ministries

 Ministry of the Economy - Planning, Development and Management (MP)

 The development and implementation of new technologies are fundamental to modern and efficient management.
 For that reason, the Ministry seeks to update the rules that are in effect, in light of technological innovations, and to strengthen the culture of information security.
-Among the Ministry’s challenges is to improve the System for the Administration of Information Technology Resources (SISP), like developing a hardware and software inventory for the system.
-Innovations are also expected for other systems, like the Electronic Government Accessibility Model, the Public Software Portal, and the Electronic Government Interoperability Standards.
+Among the Ministry’s challenges is to improve the System for the Administration of Information Technology Resources (SISP), such as developing a hardware and software inventory for the system.
+Innovations are also expected for other systems, such as the Electronic Government Accessibility Model, the Public Software Portal, and the Electronic Government Interoperability Standards.
 There is also the objective of developing an innovation culture in all of the levels of the Federal government, in a coordinated and systematic manner.

 It is one of the biggest supporters of InovaGov – an innovation network of the public sector, with the participation of organizations and different agents from society, focusing on stimulating and enabling new ideas and carrying out pilot projects in Brazil’s public sector.
 It is a space for integrating public, private, third sector, and academic areas.